-Dr. Alice Mulder, Assistant Professor
+Dr. Alice Mulder, Associate Professor and Director of SPARC

 B.A.
 1989 Vassar College; M.A.
 1997 and Ph.D.
 2003 University of Colorado- Boulder.